The Best Hotels to Book in and Around the East Village, New York

-While the East Village now has its fair share of upscale establishments, the neighborhood’s history as an artsy enclave is still very much evident.
-These East Village hotels put you a stone’s throw from the best sights and hangouts, from Tompkins Square Park (home of the beloved Halloween dog parade) to the basement bars and buzzing tattoo parlors of St Marks Place.
+While the East Village now has its fair share of upscale NYC establishments, this neighborhood’s history as an artsy enclave is still evident.
+These hotels – bookable with Culture Trip – put you a stone’s throw from the best sights, such as Tompkins Square Park and the basement bars and buzzing tattoo parlors of St Marks Place.

 The Standard, East Village